How to Rebuild a Dysfunctional Team - Facilitation Guide - The Big Bang Partnership

 Person writing on sticky notes

-Setting the activity up in this way is really important because it gives people some space to think about how they want to write and communicate what it is they have got in their minds about the team performance.
+Setting the activity up in this way is really important.
+It gives people some space to think about how they want to write about team dynamics.

-Also it means there is input from everybody, you are not just getting one or two perspectives, or a couple of points of view that are louder than the others.
+Also it means there is input from everybody, you are not just getting one or two perspectives, or only hearing from the most vocal people.

 Now facilitate everyone in plenary, if the group isn’t too large.
 Ask delegates to put all their sticky notes on the wall, ‘clustering’ them with other sticky notes with similar themes from their colleagues.